 During high school, Jeremy excelled in academics and participated in numerous extracurricular programs stressing leadership and team work.
 He represented Livonia High School at Louisiana Boys State, excelled on the Football & Baseball teams and was named U.S. Army Scholar Athlete.
 It was these early experiences that taught him how to be an effective leader, to work with others from diverse backgrounds to accomplish common goals and how to handle both failures and successes that come with daily life.

-As a husband, father, small business owner, Chamber of Commerce Board Member and director of a non-profit, Jeremy understands the challenges we face on a daily basis in District 18.
-He will take commonsense approaches to working with stakeholders across broad spectrums or political parties to give District 18 a strong voice in Baton Rouge.
+As a husband, father, small business owner, Chamber of Commerce Board Member and director of a non-profit, Jeremy understands the challenges we face on a daily basis in State Senate District 17.
+He will take commonsense approaches to working with stakeholders across broad spectrums or political parties to give State Senate District 17 a strong voice in Baton Rouge.
 He will continue supporting our school systems, working to create jobs, improving our roads, fighting to solve our traffic woes and expanding economic opportunities on the West Side of the River to everyone.